Morhomom/fallout_alabama/README.md

 Deployment is done through Vercel.
 Running `npx vercel` (and following the prompts) will upload the code and configure the rewrites defined in `vercel.json`.
 Once deployed the static files and serverless functions will be served from the generated URL.

+## Continuous Deployment

+To automate deployments you can link this repository to Vercel.
+From the Vercel dashboard choose **Add New&hellip;** → **Project**, import the GitHub repository and complete the setup.
+Once connected, every merge to the main branch will trigger a new deployment automatically.
+With the GitHub integration enabled you no longer need to run `npx vercel` manually.